This page is current as of October 31, 2022

 Scope of PracticeThe EQUUSOMA® training offerings do not qualify anyone to call themselves a trauma therapist, psychotherapist, Somatic Experiencing® Practitioner, equine behaviour specialist, horse trainer, and so on.
 Students and professionals should check with their provincial/state and federal governing bodies and laws to ensure they are complying with standards of practice and legislation governing their profession.
 Professionals are expected to incorporate EQUUSOMA® in their work in accordance with their scope of practice.
-For instance, EQUUSOMA® will look different when used by a mental health professional, a life coach, a horse trainer, a horse behaviour consultant, or a riding instructor.
+For instance, EQUUSOMA® will look different when used by a mental health professional, a life coach, a horse trainer, an equine behaviour consultant, a riding instructor, an equine bodyworker, and so on.
 People who have not yet obtained a professional scope of practice and are currently students in an educational program that will provide them with a clear scope of practice are welcome to attend EQUUSOMA® trainings and apply the material to the degree that is possible given their student status, provided that they have the approval and support of a supervisor or seek consultation to do so safely and ethically.

 Limits of CompetenceSimilar to the Somatic Experiencing® training, people who attend EQUUSOMA® training are responsible for identifying what material they can apply in their scope of practice.
 Not all material taught in the training will be possible for everyone to apply in the context of their work.
 Adapting the material based on your scope and context may be required.
 Everyone who takes EQUUSOMA® training will have a different level of skill, confidence, and integration of the material by the end of the program.
 This is because everyone has a different nervous system capacity, personality, history of risk and resiliency factors, and current circumstances that influence their learning process.
 Completing the EQUUSOMA® training and obtaining the ESP designation is not a guarantee of a particular level of competence; further consultation, personal sessions, and learning may be required to support further integration of the material into one's way of being and doing.
-Continuing education and lifelong learning is normal and encouraged in helping- and equine-related professions to develop mastery in any particular area of specialty.
+Continuing education and lifelong learning are required to develop mastery in any particular area of specialty.

 Cross-Training and Co-FacilitationWorking with people and equines together in any capacity is also a scope of practice in and of itself.
 While some professionals offer services by themselves (as a result of having sufficient cross-training and experience in both therapy/experiential learning and in horsemanship/equine science), others work in a co-facilitation team.
 EQUUSOMA® supports both models of practice.
 There are benefits and disadvantages to each one, which are explored further in the training.
-Participating in EQUUSOMA® training with your co-facilitator (if you work in a team model) can support the integration of the material in your work together.
-A discount of 10% on the cost of each person's tuition is offered to participants who register as a co-facilitation team.
+Participating in EQUUSOMA® training with your co-facilitator (if you work in a team model) or with a group of colleagues to ensure consistency and integration in service delivery is encouraged.
+Discounts are available.

 Integrative ToolkitsBest practices in trauma-informed care promote an integrative approach, involving different modalities and approaches that can be combined to best meet complex needs.
 It is not recommended to be a “one-trick pony” in the field of trauma recovery, regardless of species.
 EQUUSOMA® provides knowledge and skills to enhance existing ways of being and doing the work.